teamsonic/thumbnail-api/README.md

 make test-acceptance
 ```
 Note that the acceptance tests create a Docker container running the application, so Docker will
 first need to be [installed](https://docs.docker.com/get-started/get-docker/) and running.
+Furthermore, if
+docker has not built this application previous to running the acceptance tests it will need to download
+all the layers of the base image, which could cause the first run to take up to a minute or longer.

 To run everything at once, use:
 ```bash